fabric8-ui/ngx-feature-flag/README.md

     }
   },
 ```
-* [add your feature to the context](https://github.com/fabric8-ui/fabric8-ui/commit/b7a519c884829acc24b5c890608516e777d7e004#diff-bd6978b546f7bb2e79fe4e8ea80f12a7): this is where fabrci8-ui queries the fabric8-toggles-service to display (or not) the menu.
-This is required only for menu (ie: routing) main feature.

 #### use case 2: My feature is accessible on to a given set of user emails
 Atm we have 2 rollout strategies to use with `fabric8-toggles-service`: